Blame!: Plot

 Killy and Cibo next come to a region of the City ruled by a group of Silicon Life, where they ally with a pair of "provisional Safeguards" named Dhomochevsky and Iko.
 Seu's DNA is stolen by the Silicon leader, Davine, who uses it to access the Netsphere.
 Dhomochevsky sacrifices his life to kill Davine, but not before she downloads an extremely powerful Level 9 Safeguard from the Netsphere which manifests in Cibo's body.
 The Cibo Safeguard destroys the entire region.

 14 years later, Killy's body repairs itself from the attack and he continues his journey.
-He discovers that Cibo, having lost her memory, was eventually rescued by Sanakan, who is now allied with the Authority against the rest of the Safeguard.
-Cibo's body is incubating a "sphere" which contains her genetic information.
+He meets a human whose physical body is dead and whose consciousness is preserved in a device resembling a USB stick, and takes her with him.
+Upon eventually finding Cibo again he discovers that she, having lost her memory, was eventually rescued by Sanakan, who is now allied with the Authority against the rest of the Safeguard.
+Cibo's body is incubating a "sphere" which contains both her and Sanakan’s genetic information.
 Ultimately, Cibo and Sanakan both die in a final confrontation with the Safeguard, but Killy survives and preserves the sphere.
+The digital consciousness Killy picked up earlier is seen in human form in the Netsphere, recounting Killy’s quest to other entities an unknown amount of time in the future.
+She is told that Killy’s journey to the outside of the City will be longer and harder than anything that came before.

-An AI he previously met whose body was destroyed is seen in a virtual reality, recalling his quest an unknown amount of time later.
-Killy finally reaches the edge of the City, where he is shot in the head and incapacitated, but a flood of water carries him to the surface of the City where stars are visible and the sphere begins to hatch.
-In the final page, Killy is seen fighting in the corridors of the City again, now accompanied by a small child wearing a hazmat suit.
+Killy finally reaches the edge of the City, where he is shot in the head and incapacitated, but a flood of water carries him to the surface of the City where stars are visible and the sphere begins to glow.
+In the final page, Killy is seen fighting in the corridors of the City again, alongside a small child wearing a hazmat suit.